rackerlabs/support-how-to/content/rackconnect/rackconnect-regionlink-faq.md

 The RackConnect RegionLink service is available only for Dedicated Hosting customers at this time.

-#### In which data centers is this service available?
+#### In which regions is this service available?

-The service is currently available in IAD, DFW, and ORD data centers.
+The service is currently available in IAD, DFW, and ORD regions.

 #### Is a dedicated aggregation (customer edge) device needed to use this service?